 Description: Do you wonder why those people who have had traumatic life experiences cannot “just get over it”?
 Learn about post-traumatic stress disorder (PTSD), how it is experienced, why it’s not something one can “just get over,” what can help in healing PTSD and what you can do to support someone experiencing PTSD.

 - C1 - Entrepreneurs for the Kingdom – raising and releasing the new uprising

-Presenter: Keith Blank of Lancaster Mennonite Conference and Karl Diffenderfer of Higher Impact
+Presenters: Keith Blank of Lancaster Mennonite Conference and Karl Diffenderfer of Higher Impact

 Description: We are moving into a new season of global commerce and postmodernity.
 There is a new generation of Kingdom entrepreneurs with passion to build the Kingdom as influencers in the workplace.
 This session highlights dialogue from some of the rising entrepreneurs and seasoned entrepreneurs to hear what the Lord is saying to us about his call for the next generation of Kingdom entrepreneurs.